apigee/api-platform-samples/learn-edge/README.md

 ## Learn Apigee Edge

 The Learn Edge series is a hands-on learning experience for beginning Edge developers.
-Each step is designed to be quick and easy to do and teaches a core Apigee Edge concept or technique.
-Each Learn Edge example follows three basic steps:
+Each example is designed to be quick and easy to do, teaches a core Apigee Edge concept or technique, and follows three basic steps:

 1. Deploy it.
 2. Run it.